sanjay-azad/home/c0/enlight.md

 This is a transition from the 'Known" territory to the 'Unknown'!!

-Now, here is the dually - the *Known* & the *Unknown* both of which are traversed by the Seeker during the process of realization / enlightenment.
+Now, here is the duality - the *Known* & the *Unknown* both of which are traversed by the Seeker during the process of realization / enlightenment.
 The state that is achieved after getting to know the complete reality - is Unitary: *Sthita-Pragya*.
 So the known and unknown are equally important for a person on the path to liberation.
 This justifies the means of *Saguna* (in-forms) worship while maintaing that the end of the truth is in *Nirguna* (formless).

 Somebody has to start from the *Known* or something with properties, like idols, symbols, or even metaphors.
 The *Unknown* is devoid of proporties, that is incomprehensible.
 The words cannot reach there, the mind and intellect cannot fathom it.